survivejs/webpack-book/manuscript/loading/04_javascript.md

 W> There are times when caching Babel compilation can surprise you if your dependencies change in a way that *babel-loader* default caching mechanism doesn't notice.
 Override `cacheIdentifier` with a string that has been derived based on data that should invalidate the cache for better control.
 [Node crypto API](https://nodejs.org/api/crypto.html) and especially its MD5 related functions can come in handy.

-W> If you try to import files **outside** of your configuration root directory and then process them through *babel-loader*, this will fail.
+W> If you try to import files **outside** of your configuration root directory and then process them through *babel-loader*, this fails.
 It is [a known issue](https://github.com/babel/babel-loader/issues/313), and there are workarounds including maintaining *.babelrc* at a higher level in the project and resolving against Babel presets through `require.resolve` at webpack configuration.

 ### Setting Up *.babelrc*

-At a minimum, you will need [babel-preset-env](https://www.npmjs.com/package/babel-preset-env).
+At a minimum, you need [babel-preset-env](https://www.npmjs.com/package/babel-preset-env).
 It is a Babel preset that enables the needed plugins based on the environment definition you pass to it.
 It follows the **browserslist** definition discussed in the *Autoprefixing* chapter.

 Install the preset first: